Stress at work: ace stress management in the workplace

 Stress is also a natural part of life, with people being exposed to hundreds of stressors a week, sometimes a day.
-An aggressive driver, an unknown, loudly-barking dog or hash words from a work colleague are typical stressors one encounters.
+An aggressive driver, an unknown, loudly barking dog, or harsh words from a colleague are typical stressors one encounters.

 This text covers:

-• Ways to manage the stress at work and what the HR depts can do to help
+- Ways to manage the stress at work and what the HR departments can do to help

 Stress at work stats

 According to the American Institute of Stress, 83% of the US workforce says that work is a major stress source in their lives.
-Also, 76% of workers say that high stress levels are affecting their personal relationships.
+Furthermore, 76% of workers say that high-stress levels are affecting their personal relationships.

-This makes stress in a workplace a matter of a high interest of the HR departments.
-The human resources specialists are responsible for both reducing the cost of skill acquisition and ensuring the access to the skilled professional.
+This makes stress in a workplace a matter of high interest to the HR departments.
+The human resources specialists are responsible for both reducing the cost of skill acquisition and ensuring access to the skilled professional.

 Common sources of stress at work

-Stress at work can be an integral part of it and sometimes cannot be separated or reduced in an easy way.
+Stress at work can be an integral part of it and sometimes cannot be separated or reduced easily.
 Think about paramedics working during traffic accidents, surgeons, or traders who can either earn or lose millions every minute.
-Or teachers, responsible for both safety and education or a whole class of diverse children, having different needs and requirements.
+Or teachers, responsible for both the safety and education of a whole class of diverse children, having different needs and requirements.

-On the other hand, though, over 76% of employees surveyed point out that they experience significant stressors outside the work also.
-Considering that, limiting the stress at work can be considered a holistic approach toward wellbeing – especially since the employer has a real and meaningful impact on the stress levels at work and the HR professionals are the first line of defense against the negative levels of stress.
+On the other hand, though, over 76% of employees surveyed point out that they experience significant stressors outside of work as well.
+Considering that, limiting the stress at work can be considered a holistic approach toward wellbeing – especially since the employer has a real and meaningful impact on the stress levels at work.
+The HR professionals are the first line of defense against the negative levels of stress.

 Ways to manage stress at work